aryansingh32/shiny-octo-spork/DEPLOYMENT.md

 - For Render: Go to your service > Settings > Custom Domain
 - For Vercel: Go to your project > Settings > Domains

 Note that SSL certificates are provided automatically by both services.

-## Troubleshooting

-- **Backend not responding**: Check Render logs for errors
-- **Frontend not updating**: Make sure the Vercel build is completing successfully
-- **CORS errors**: Ensure CORS is properly configured in backend/app.py
-- **Environment variable issues**: Verify variables are set correctly in both platforms